gasy-africa/fanorona.scala/README.md

 # gasy-fanorona-scala
 Gasy Fanorona Scala

+# :x: This project has been archived see [:point_finger: Fanorona](https://github.com/gasy-africa/fanorona)

 ### Usage

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.